 Viritech is a UK-based start-up company developing a range of hydrogen-based mobility products.
 Viritech is located at the MIRA Technology Park, one of Europe's leading mobility research and development centers for the latest automotive technologies, and will develop the hydrogen hypercar "Apricale™" with comprehensive engineering and consulting support from HORIBA MIRA.

 Details: Press Release "Viritech's Apricale™ hydrogen hypercar to be developed at MIRA Technology Park"

-We provide total solutions for overall development and evaluation of FCEVs and other electric vehicles, from components to vehicle systems, by combining engine and drivetrain measurement technologies with fuel cell and battery measurement technologies, as well as nano-level material analysis and gas control technologies.
+We provide total solutions for overall development and evaluation of FCEVs and other electric vehicles, from components to vehicle systems, by combining engine and drivetrain measurement technologies with fuel cell and battery measurement technologies, as well as nano-level material analysis, gas control, and water quality monitoring technologies.